-Abstracts may be submitted for a poster presentation.
-If selected for poster presentation, the author or presenter is required to register for the Congress and to be present during the poster sessions.
-The presenter in attendance must be one of the authors listed on the abstract.
+Abstracts may be submitted for a virtual poster presentation.
+If selected for poster presentation, the author or presenter is required to register for the conference.

 Abstract Oral Presentations

-Four of the highest-ranking abstracts will be selected for the Abstract Oral Presentation Session - Sunday, August 9th from 7:00 am - 8:00 am.
+Four of the highest-ranking abstracts will be selected for the Abstract Oral Presentation Session - Date & Time: TBA.
 In some cases, the committee may consider Late-Breaking Abstracts for oral presentation.
 The authors of the winning abstracts will present their research findings in a 10-minute presentation, followed by a 5 minute period of Q&A. If selected, an author is required to register to the meeting and to be prepared with a PowerPoint presentation.
 Oral presenters who have an interest or involvement in selling a technology, program, product, and/or service to healthcare professionals must submit an official disclosure document in order to be considered for and to present their work at the abstract oral session.